 Distribute tasks correctly

-Pick-to-Light-system controls the picking
+Pick-to-Light controls order picking

 The recommended hierarchy: